qt-learning/Intro-3D-Qt-Design-Studio/README.md

 # Intro-to-QML

-This is the repo for the introduction to QML course on Qt Academy.
+This is the repo for the 3D with Qt Design Studio Course on Qt Academy.

 ## Getting Started
 - Navigate to the root folder and open the `Intro3DQtDesignStudio.qmlproject` file with Qt Design Studio.
 You will be greeted with the final application based on an ste;s seen in the course.